deanfoxcd/Modern-React-Fast-React-Pizza/README.md

-# Build a a Pizza Restaurant Website
+# Build a Pizza Restaurant Website

 Using:

 - Vite